JewelryForge/clcbs-sim/README.md

 # CL-CBS-Simulation

-This is a gazebo and Songling Hunter simulation of [**Car-Like Conflict Based Search (CL-CBS)**](https://github.com/APRIL-ZJU/CL-CBS).
-In gazebo, a differential driven model with minimum rotation radius constrain  and in physical environment Hunter robot with Ackerman chassis are used for simulation.
+This is a gazebo simulation and Songling Hunter experiments of [**Car-Like Conflict Based Search (CL-CBS)**](https://github.com/APRIL-ZJU/CL-CBS).
+In gazebo, a differential driven model with minimum rotation radius constrain is used for simulation.

 ## Requirements
 [**osqp**](https://osqp.org/docs/get_started/sources.html#build-from-sources)